codecomet-io/go-alkali/README.md

 ## Builder

-Provides a SDK to manipulate a buildkitd instance.
+Provides a SDK to implement a buildkitd client.

 ## Caveats & TODO